 - Ability to rationally design product candidates with optimized pharmacological properties.
 Our platform combines our unique ability to construct stereopure oligonucleotides with a deep understanding of how the interplay among oligonucleotide sequence, chemistry and backbone stereochemistry impacts key pharmacological properties.
 By exploring these interactions through iterative analysis of in vitro and in vivo outcomes and machine learning-driven predictive modeling, we continue to define design principles that we deploy across programs to rapidly develop and manufacture clinical candidates that meet pre-defined product profiles.
-PRISM has also enabled us to further innovate our nucleic acid chemistry, including the application of novel PN chemistry backbone modifications to our pipeline programs. - Broad applicability.
-PRISM is applicable to oligonucleotides acting via multiple therapeutic modalties, including antisense, RNAi, exon skipping, splicing, ADAR-mediated RNA editing, microRNA and others, and is compatible with a broad range of chemical modifications and targeting moieties. - Simplified delivery.
-We can take advantage of simplified delivery strategies, leveraging free-uptake and endogenous enzymes to avoid delivery vehicles such as lipid nanoparticles ("LNPs") or AAV, and our oligonucleotides are GalNAc compatible for targeted delivery to hepatocytes. - Proprietary production of stereopure oligonucleotides.
+PRISM has also enabled us to further innovate our chemistry, including the application of novel PN backbone chemistry modifications to our pipeline programs. - Broad applicability.
+PRISM is applicable to oligonucleotides acting via multiple therapeutic modalities, including RNA editing, splicing, and silencing (including RNAi and antisense).
+It is also compatible with a broad range of chemical modifications and targeting moieties. - Simplified delivery.
+We can take advantage of simplified delivery strategies, such as free-uptake or GalNAc conjugation, to reach the site of action in the right tissue.
+This approach avoids the need, and certain limitations, for complex delivery vehicles such as lipid nanoparticles ("LNPs") or adeno-associated viruses ("AAV"). - Proprietary production of stereopure oligonucleotides and scalable manufacturing.
 Our scientists have developed expertise in the techniques required to produce adequate supplies of chemically modified stereopure oligonucleotide materials for our preclinical and clinical activities.
-In addition, we believe we have the intellectual property position and know-how necessary to protect, advance and scale these production processes to support our clinical trials and potential future commercial supply. - Scalability and Manufacturing.
-Our manufacturing process and technical expertise in designing stereopure oligonucleotides is unique.
-We believe that our scalable synthesis processes will allow us to meet demand for cGMP-qualified clinical trial supply, as well as the potential for commercial manufacturing at a cost of goods and potential cost-per-patient that are comparable to stereorandom oligonucleotides.
+In addition, we believe we have the intellectual property position and know-how necessary to protect, advance and scale these production processes to support our clinical trials and potential future commercial supply.
+We believe that our scalable synthesis processes will allow us to meet demand for current good manufacturing practices ("cGMP")-qualified clinical trial supply, as well as the potential for commercial manufacturing at a cost of goods and potential cost-per-patient that are comparable to stereorandom oligonucleotides.